 - Wilson O. (Singapore)

 It gives me an overview of the history of jewellery, which helps me curate jewellery by period...
 I am applying to my own designs and creation

 Like all JDMIS courses, students receive everything they need to complete all their coursework.
 In this course you receive over 500 pages of colour reference that are going to giude you through the entire duration of the course and beyond.
 All the references have been meticulously compiled by our expert team at JDMIS.

-This course is a Core Component of all learning paths.
-We refer to these modules as CC.
+This course is a Core Component (CC) of all Diploma learning paths.

 Next Step (Advanced Jeweller's Knowledge):

 FT200 - Jewellery Fashion Trends 2: Aesthetic Self Discovery and Future Trends.

 Next Step (Complementary Jeweller's Knowledge):

 GT100 - Jewellery Trade Practices 1: Gem and Jewellery Trade Secrets.

 Participants attending and completing this programme can choose to enroll for any full diploma.